 Central Meeting Place

 Establish a central meeting place outside your home.
-After escaping a fire, immediately find the meeting place and wait for the fire department to arrive.
-This meeting place allows a count of everyone in the household, which could then inform the fire department if anyone is missing or trapped inside the burning house.
+After escaping a fire, go to the meeting place right away and wait for the fire department to arrive.
+Make sure everyone is accounted for.
+This will let the fire department know if anyone is missing or trapped inside the burning house.
 Never go back into a burning house for any reason; let trained firefighters do their job.

 Practice, Practice, Practice

 Practice your escape plan often.
-Appoint a "fire chief" (typically father, mother, grandparent, etc.) to hold realistic fire drills in the home and have everyone participate.
-Speed is vital, so get out quickly and carefully.
-Pretend some exits are blocked by fire and practice alternative escape routes.
+Appoint a "fire chief" (e.g., father, mother, or grandparent) to hold realistic fire drills in the home and have everyone participate.
+Speed is vital.
+Get out quickly and carefully.
+Pretend some exits are blocked by the fire and practice alternative escape routes.

 - Test doors before opening them.
-While kneeling or crouching at the door, feel the crack between the door and its frame and then reach up as high as you can and touch the door with the back of your hand.
-If you feel any warmth at all, do not open the door and use an alternate escape route.
+While kneeling or crouching at the door, feel the crack between the door and its frame.
+Reach up as high as you can and touch the door with the back of your hand.
+If you feel any warmth at all, do not open the door.
+Use a different escape route.
 If the door feels cool, wedge your foot so you can slightly open the door with caution.
-Note: As a precaution, sleep with bedroom doors closed.
+As a precaution, sleep with bedroom doors closed.
 It helps to hold back heat and smoke.

-- As you exit the home, remain low to the ground on your hands and knees, crawling low under the smoke.
-Smoke contains deadly gases and heat rises; therefore, cleaner air will be near the floor.
+- As you exit your home, get on your hands and knees and remain low to the ground to crawl under the smoke.
+Smoke contains deadly gases and heat rises.
+Cleaner air will be near the floor.